antofy/.github/profile/README.md

 **Antofy working on financial instruments for sovereign minded.
 Unchain assets.
 Go bordereless.
-Stay private. through Web3, NFT, Gaming, Entertainment, and DeFi.
-MDEFI is a token made to support what’s next, controlled, and built on by the community.
+Stay private. through Web3, NFT, Gaming, Entertainment, and DeFi. $ABN is a token made to support what’s next, controlled, and built on by the community.
 It will serve as a decentralized protocol layer for community-led initiatives that drive culture forward into the metaverse & gaming.**

 # Antofy ($ABN)  TOKEN